-Let’s say “Catie” loves singing and music and you know it’s something she’s given up completely as a result of the influence of an unsupportive partner.
+Let’s say “Catie” loves singing and music.
+You know it’s something she’s given up completely as a result of the influence of an unsupportive partner.
 You may want to ask her if she’s been able to do some singing events, go to a concert or listen to her favorite artist.

 It’s always helpful to talk about abuse in a non-threatening way.
 Maybe one way is to talk about the abuse you see someone else suffering from to open up the door to that conversation.
 Or if you’ve had abuse in your own life talking about it openly can make others feels they are talking to someone who understands, without judgment.
 It is imperative if someone shares with you that they don’t feel judged.

-One of my clients ‘Nancy’ knew her daughter was in a dangerous emotionally abusive relationship as she saw her daughter go from a healthy weight to a very scary low weight.
-Nancy knew her daughter’s partner had eating issues of his own and was pushing his non-fat, low calorie diet on her daughter.
-When she tried to talk to her daughter about it she was defensive and angry and only pushed her daughter closer to the abusive partner.
+One of my clients ‘Nancy’ knew her daughter was in a dangerous emotionally abusive relationship.
+She saw her daughter go from a healthy weight to a very scary low weight.
+Nancy knew her daughter’s partner had eating issues of his own.
+Now, he was pushing his non-fat, low calorie diet on her daughter.
+When she tried to talk to her daughter about it, her daughter was defensive and angry.
+The talk pushed her daughter closer to the abusive partner.

 How To Remove Yourself From An Abusive Relationship

-Visit International Directory of Domestic Violence Agencies for a global list of helplines, shelters, and crisis centers.
+- Visit International Directory of Domestic Violence Agencies for a global list of helplines, shelters, and crisis centers.